 A service drive and associated access area should be provided to access the service entrance that serves each new facility.
 Each service drive and associated access area should be sized and laid out so as to safely and conveniently accommodate the vehicular traffic associated with the pick-up and delivery of materials as well as the dumping and/or pick-up/delivery of waste and recycling containers (see Waste Handling and Recycling below).
 A minimum of 60-65 ft. is required in front of each type of waste/recycling container for this purpose.
 Turn-around space should be provided as appropriate.
 Parking space for multiple service vehicles should also be provided as appropriate and practical.
 Each service drive and associated access area should also be sized and laid out to provide adequate access for emergency vehicles.
 Consideration should be given to providing a vision barrier to hide any aspect of the service drive and/or service entrance / loading dock area that is unsightly.

 Waste Handling: Buildings that generate smaller quantities of waste are typically served by a “front-load” type waste container.
 Buildings that generate larger quantities of waste are typically served by a “roll-off” type waste container.
-In either case, an access platform should be provided for the purpose of providing a safe and convenient means of accessing the applicable container.
+In either case, waste container housing must be designed in a manner that prevents precipitation from entering container and an access platform should be provided for the purpose of providing a safe and convenient means of accessing the applicable container.
 The height of each platform should be 56 in. above the surface of the adjacent service drive and the width should be 48 in. minimum.
 The length of each platform should match the length of the associated container.
 Access to the elevated surface of the platform should be by means of a ramp (preferably of concrete construction), rather than stairs.
 Handrails should be provided as required by OSHA.

 Recycling: Buildings that generate smaller quantities of recyclable materials are typically served by portable “toters” that are stored on an extension of the loading dock.
 Loading docks that serve this type of building should be laid out such that sufficient wall space (and corresponding dock area) is available for the storage of these “toters”.
 Buildings that generate larger quantities of recyclable materials are typically served by a “front-load” type recycle container as described above for waste handling.
 An access platform should be provided (as also described above) in addition to the one required to access the waste container.